Information and Documents

 - Learn more about What It Takes To Be A Judge

 Music is defined as the song and arrangement, as performed.
 The Music Category judges the suitability of the material to the barbershop style and the performer’s musicianship in bringing the song and arrangement to life.

-See more information on Music and Performance Elements
+See a brief description on Music and Performance Elements

 These judges evaluate how effectively a performer brings the song to life.
 They judge the entertainment value of the performance; the art of the performance.